How to Calculate Your Net Worth

 Calculating your net worth is really not that difficult.
 The toughest part is being honest with yourself and the state of your finances.
 The numbers don’t lie.

 *note: for the sole purpose of practicality, I am including cars and houses in the assets section since they can be sold for money.
-Generally, we of the One Percent view assets as resources that produce income, and liabilities as items that take money out of your pocket.
+Generally, we only view assets as resources that produce income, and liabilities as items that take money out of your pocket.

 Make a list of your assets